aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_tuning/index.md

 ### Setup Parameters to log slow queries

-The slow query log can be used to find queries that take a long time to execute and are therefore candidates for optimization.Slow query logs are controlled by various parameters and the most notable ones are slow_query_log, long_query_time and log_output .
-MySQL enables you to log queries that exceed a predefined time limit controlled by long_query_time.
-This greatly simplifies the task of finding inefficient or time-consuming queries.Slow query log (slow_query_log) is *disabled* by default on RDS instances.
+The slow query log can be used to find queries that take a long time to execute and are therefore candidates for optimization.Slow query logs are controlled by various parameters and the most notable ones are **slow_query_log, long_query_time and log_output** .
+MySQL enables you to log queries that exceed a predefined time limit controlled by **long_query_time**.
+This greatly simplifies the task of finding inefficient or time-consuming queries.Slow query log (slow_query_log) is **disabled** by default on RDS instances.

 Current setup should look like this when you run the query